Documentation

 This means that the existing DOI for that article will continue to be 10.1234/abcd.
 The difference is that the member responsible for prefix 10.5678 is also able to update the metadata record for 10.1234/abcd.
 For example, they may need to update the resolution URL to point at their website.

-Backfile and current DOIs for that journal may, therefore, have different prefixes — and that’s OK!
+This process means that backfile DOIs and current DOIs for articles in the same journal may have different prefixes — and that’s OK!

 Learn more about what can often change, but always stays the same?

 Typically, when a title is acquired by a member, all existing content is also acquired.
-We move the title itself, AND ownership of all existing records for that title to the acquiring member.
+We move the title itself, AND ownership of all existing DOI records for that title to the receiving member in our system.

 However, we can also assign ownership to individual records within a title.
 This is sometimes necessary when content ownership or hosting responsibility is assigned to different chunks of content for the same title.